A6rron/fls/public/README.md

 - Maintaining complete financial records
 - Showcasing college events with detailed fund information

+## 💳 Financial Backend - Cashbook

+FLS uses **[Cashbook](https://cashbook.in/)** as its financial backend for:
+- **Receiving Donations**: All donations are received in the main Cashbook account
+- **Volunteer Wallets**: Each volunteer is provided with a Cashbook wallet for managing event expenses
+- **Transaction Tracking**: Every expense transaction shows which volunteer made the payment
+- **Real-time Sync**: Financial data is synced from Cashbook to provide transparent reporting

 ## ✨ Features

 - **Landing Page**: Introduction to FLS with key features and benefits